Kate relaxing in a hammock over turquoise waters at Caye Caulker, Belize, wearing a wide-brimmed hat under a vibrant blue sky.

 This immersive experience became a cherished memory during our Belizean adventure, adding layers of flavor to our understanding of this diverse and vibrant country.

-AJAW Chocolate, nestled in the heart of San Ignacio, offered us more than just a workshop—it provided a taste of Belize’s history through the lens of Cacao.
+AJAW Chocolate, located in the heart of San Ignacio, offered us more than just a workshop—it provided a taste of Belize’s history through the lens of Cacao.
 The engaging tour walked us through the fascinating journey of Cacao, showcasing its deep connection to Mayan traditions.

 Getting our hands dirty (literally) with the stone mill, we ground Cacao beans into a paste, the first step of creating chocolate from scratch.